-About Tomatillos In 150 Words Or Less
+Growing Tomatillos- In 50 Words Or Less

+Very easily grown from seed and quick to produce fruit, you can sow several seed right into your garden soil in late May or in June where it will get full sun.
 Keep well watered until the seedling is established.
 Choose your strongest seedling and thin to ONE plant ~ they get pretty big (3′ x 3′ or more).

-The tomatillo fruit is surrounded by a paper-like husk.
+As it develops on the plant, the tomatillo fruit is surrounded by a paper-like husk.
 As the fruit matures, it fills the husk and can split it open by harvest-time.

 Fire Roasted Tomatillo Salsa Verde Recipe

 It is roasted tomatillos that make this Salsa Verde recipe memorable!
 Enjoy the sweet-sour richness of this roasted version where tomatillos bring a tangy brightness.
-The undercurrents of the fresh hot green chile adds excitement, all of which adds up to a condiment most of us simply don’t want to live without.
+The undercurrents of the fresh hot green chili adds excitement, all of which adds up to a condiment most of us simply don’t want to live without.

-3/4 lb.
+- 3/4 lb.
 (20-30) tomatillos, peeled, washed and halved (remove the stem area if it is large)

-1/3 cup of cilantro, stems removed, minced
+- 1/3 cup of cilantro, stems removed, minced

-1/2 lime, juiced
+- 1/2 lime, juiced

-1/2 tsp sea salt
+- 1/2 tsp Himalayan or Celtic sea salt

 Place everything in a blender and pulse until few chunks remain or to the texture you prefer.